blessingcharles/AbacusCTF/walkthrough.md

 }
 ```

-    In localstorage we can get the flag and token
+    In localstorage we can get the flag and token ,the flag will be used as a username for ssh later

 ##### flag 8[jwt bypass]

 - As we already got the jwt secret  we sign our own jwt secret to become admin .
 - We can use jwt.io website to see what are the contents of the token .
 - It has a field of isAdmin: false , we change it to true and query the /api/secret endpoint
-and put the forged token in Authorization header to get the ssh password
+and put the forged token in Authorization header to get admin privilege of site and get ssh password
+as flag

 ## flag9 user.txt